Getting 100 leads a day might sound impossible. Yet, with our proven methodology for B2B marketing and your expertise, it can be done.

 Closing usually requires direct communication with the prospect.
 It’s going to involve you reaching out many times via email, phone, and in-person to close the deal.
 Yet, if you leverage your marketing automation platform, you can move leads toward the sale faster.
 Marketing automation can supplement a majority of this communication through education, awareness, and product information and services through email.

 In every industry there is a time cycle to close, and for most businesses, knowing that time cycle can help you when it comes to qualifying a prospect.
 Once you know that it’s time to close, your sales team can implement various workflows and campaigns set up for a particular close date.
 For example, if you have a new lead and your sales team reaches out to them to find that they’re simply not at the point of buying – but could be in the next 6 to 12 months – you can put them through a nurturing awareness campaign that can help them understand more about your business: who you are, what you do, why you do it, and then set the stage for the follow up in four months.
 All the time in between, your prospect has been nurtured through email, keeping your sales team focused on closing opportunities.

 Make 100 Leads A Day Happen

 So, lets take a look at where you need to be to get 100 leads a day.
 In this table below, we use some very basic industry benchmarks.
 Obviously a change in your conversion rates can dramatically increase your lead rates.
-So, take it with a grain of salt, yet do compare it to your current numbers to see where you need to act.
+So, take it with a grain of salt, yet do compare it to your current numbers to see where you need to act with your B2B marketing.

 What does 150K in traffic look like?